The Dispute Resolution Review: United Kingdom - England & Wales

-Where an arbitral award is made in a country (other than a country in the UK) that is a signatory to the UNCITRAL Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the New York Convention), that foreign award is recognised as binding and, with the court's permission, may be enforced in England, Wales and Northern Ireland under Section 101 of the 1996 Act.
+Where an arbitral award is made in a country (other than a country in the UK) that is a signatory to the UNCITRAL Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (New York Convention), that foreign award is recognised as binding and, with the court's permission, may be enforced in England, Wales and Northern Ireland under Section 101 of the 1996 Act.
 Section 103 sets out the limited circumstances where a court must or may refuse to allow a foreign award to be enforced: for example, if the award was invalid under the governing law of the arbitration or the seat of the arbitration.
 If the court permits the foreign award to be enforced, the options available on enforcement will be the same as if it were a judgment of the English court.

 The New York Convention applies to arbitration in England and Wales.
 In IPCO (Nigeria) Ltd v.
-Nigerian National Petroleum Corp,56 the Supreme Court held that the terms of the 1996 Act and the New York Convention did not enable the court to order a partial enforcement of an arbitral award.
+Nigerian National Petroleum Corp,74 the Supreme Court held that the terms of the 1996 Act and the New York Convention did not enable the court to order a partial enforcement of an arbitral award.

 In England and Wales, there are no rules obliging parties to mediate or determining how mediations are conducted or concluded.
 Parties are free to agree between themselves all aspects of the mediation process.

 The potential benefits to parties of being able to resolve their disputes through mediation, even where normal trial processes are contemplated, continue to be recognised by the English courts.
-The CPRs strongly encourage parties to consider mediation at several stages during litigation, including before formal proceedings commence, when the case is allocated to track and at any CMCs.
+The CPRs strongly encourage parties to consider mediation at several stages during litigation, including before formal proceedings commence, when a case is allocated to track and at any CMCs.
 The court may also impose or grant a request for a stay of proceedings pursuant to CPR 26.4 to enable the parties to attempt mediation.

 The approach of the court in this area has frequently been to treat mediation and ADR as effectively synonymous terms.
 In Dunnett v.
-Railtrack plc,58 the court declined to order that the defeated claimant pay Railtrack's costs because Railtrack had, unreasonably in the court's view, refused to consider an earlier suggestion from the court to attempt ADR.
+Railtrack plc,76 the court declined to order that the defeated claimant pay Railtrack's costs because Railtrack had, unreasonably in the court's view, refused to consider an earlier suggestion from the court to attempt ADR.
 In Halsey v.
-Milton Keynes General NHS Trust,59 the court stated that it was for the unsuccessful party at trial to demonstrate that the successful party's costs should be reduced because of its unreasonable failure to consider ADR.
-Relevant factors when assessing whether ADR was unreasonably refused include the nature of the dispute, the merits of the case, the relative costs of ADR to the case, and whether ADR had a reasonable prospect of success.
+Milton Keynes General NHS Trust,77 the court stated that it was for the unsuccessful party at trial to demonstrate that the successful party's costs should be reduced because of its unreasonable failure to consider ADR.
+Relevant factors when assessing whether ADR was unreasonably refused include the nature of the dispute, the merits of the case, the relative costs of ADR to the case and whether ADR had a reasonable prospect of success.
 However, in PGF II SA v.
-OMFS Company 1 Limited,60 the Court of Appeal made it clear that parties are expected to engage with a serious invitation to participate in ADR and they may be penalised in costs if they refuse to do so.
-In that case, the court refused to award the defendant its costs as it had ignored an offer from the claimant to mediate.
+OMFS Company 1 Limited,78 the Court of Appeal made it clear that parties are expected to engage with a serious invitation to participate in ADR and they may be penalised in costs if they refuse to do so.
+In that case, the Court refused to award the defendant its costs as it had ignored an offer from the claimant to mediate.

 iv Other forms of alternative dispute resolution

 In addition to arbitration and mediation, there are a range of other processes available to parties seeking to settle their disputes out of court.
-These include: early neutral evaluation, a non-binding process intended to provide parties at an early stage in a dispute with an independent assessment of facts, evidence or respective legal merits; expert determination, typically a contractually binding determination by a neutral expert of a dispute involving technical or valuation issues; and adjudication, a statutory process which is mandatory for disputes arising under specified construction contracts entered into since 1 May 1998.
+These include early neutral evaluation, a non-binding process intended to provide parties at an early stage in a dispute with an independent assessment of facts, evidence or respective legal merits; expert determination, typically a contractually binding determination by a neutral expert of a dispute involving technical or valuation issues; and adjudication, a statutory process that is mandatory for disputes arising under specified construction contracts entered into since 1 May 1998.
 Ultimately, private dispute resolution can take any form that the parties wish.
 In most cases, the procedures are non-binding and without prejudice, which allows the parties to commence or continue litigation or arbitral proceedings, if necessary.